xml3d/xml3d.tools.js/README.md

 9. Enjoy the newly built `xml3d.tools.js` in *build/output*.

 By default Eclipse doesn't support Javascript in the editor.
 You can change that by:

 1. Go to *Help -> Install new Software*
 2. On the top in the field *Work with:* select the update site according to your release.
-3. Wait for a long time until you see items listed in the big field (on the very bottom-right of eclipse you see the status of retrieving all the available software).
+3. Wait for a long time until you see items listed in the big field (on the very bottom-right of Eclipse you see the status of retrieving all the available software).
-4. In the field below the *Work with* (*type filter text* it says) type *javascript*.
+4. In the field below the *Work with* type *javascript*.
 5. Two options should be presented in the big field.
 They are the same, select one of the checkboxes to mark it for install.
 6. Now search for *web developer* and mark the *Eclipse Web Developer Tools* for install.
 7. Click *Next* and follow the install process.